 ERA will promote and utilise the Commission's guidelines on organising sustainable meetings and events.
-It will implement MIPS module of Sysper to replace MiMa and will compile regular reports on travel-related emissions starting from 2023.
+It will implement MIPS module of Sysper to replace MiMa and will compile regular reports on travelrelated emissions.
 ERA will amend its travel policy to encourage environmentally friendlier itineraries.
+ERA adheres to Commission's guidelines on organising sustainable meetings and events, and commits to promote the guidelines and incentivise to its staff to apply the steps when organising meetings and events:

-ERA adheres to Commission's guidelines on organising sustainable meetings and events75, and commits to promote the guidelines and incentivise to its staff to apply the steps when organising meetings and events:
+Step 0: Is a physical meeting/event necessary?

-- Step 0: Is a physical meeting/event necessary? - Step 1: Is the venue sustainable enough? - Step 2: Is the printed and promotional material sustainable? - Step 3: Are the 3Rs applied?
+- Step 1: Is the venue sustainable enough? - Step 2: Is the printed and promotional material sustainable? - Step 3: Are the 3Rs applied?
 (Reduce, Recycle and Reuse) - Step 4: Is the catering sustainable?